adnammit/notes/css.md

 * to deal with various sizes of view screens, we can use `min-width` and `min-height` to specify the smallest possible dimensions an element should be rendered as
 * likewise, you might not want your element to be too large, so you can use `max-width` and `max-height`
 * if your interior content is too big for the `max-width` you've specified, it can spill outside the box

+### Flexbox
+* flexbox is a layout mode in CSS3 designed to provide a more efficient way to lay out, align
+*

 ### BOX MODEL
 * understanding the box model is key to understanding how internet layout do